dderg/dvorak-qwerty/README.md

 ======
 these keymaps using first level to redirect to different keycode that works as Qwerty layout when press any key with Control, Alt or Super.

-2-5 levels works as same symbols as original layout.
+2-5 levels works as same as original layout.

 created and tested on Ubuntu 14.04.